ctjhoa/spacevim/README.md

   " This block is called at the very startup of Spaceneovim initialization " before layers configuration.

+  " Overwrite the leader key,
   SetLeader '<Space>'
+  " Overwrite the layers repository,
   SetLayerRepo 'git@github.com:Tehnix/spaceneovim-layers.git'
 endfunction
 ```